sivamgr/nse-eod-scrapper/README.md

 # nse-eod-scrapper
-Source code For NSE - EOD Data Scrapper
+This application downloads the NSE EOD Data and Keeps it up-to-date.
+This application requires a storage volume to keep the downloaded NSE EOD data file

+>docker run -v $PWD/nsecm/:/opt sivamgr/nse-eod-sync:latest